Risks and causes of kidney cancer

-Kidney cancer is the 8th most common cancer diagnosed in the UK overall (excluding non melanoma skin cancer).
-Around 9,600 people are diagnosed each year in the UK.
+Just over 10,100 kidney cancers are diagnosed in the UK each year.
+It is the 8th most common cancer diagnosed in the UK overall (excluding non melanoma skin cancer).
 Around 3 out of 4 people diagnosed (75%) are aged 60 or older.
 Kidney cancer is rare in people under 50.

 Kidney cancer is diagnosed more often in men than women.
-It is the 7th commonest cancer in men and the 9th commonest in women.
 This could be because in the past more men smoked cigarettes.
 Smoking increases your risk of getting kidney cancer.

 If you smoke, your risk of getting kidney cancer goes up.
 On average, smokers have a 50% increase in risk.
 But the risk increases with the number of cigarettes that you smoke.
 People who smoke more than 20 cigarettes a day can have up to double the risk of the most common type of kidney cancer (renal cell cancer) compared to non smokers.
 Smokers also have up to 3 times the risk of developing cancer of the central area of the kidney (the renal pelvis) compared to non smokers.
 But your risk falls if you stop smoking and after 10 years is the same as a non smoker.